Born in Buenos Aires, Argentina; lives and works in Israel since 1980.

 Studio owner: photographs women as a personal experience.

 Gives one on one and small groups workshops on photography, developing the creative mind and creating a portfolio.

 Writes cultural and artistic articles for the “Notes” project (Hebrew)

 “Living to tell”

-I love stories: Life stories, questions of human mental sanity boundaries, cultural identity and gender identity, memory and how them affect life stories.
+I love stories: Life stories, cultural and gender identity, memory and how them affect life stories.

 My family history makes me want to explore and touch an exposed nerve.
 Memories, words, pain, and love.
 The narrative of the images I create range from private to general, between the intimate and personal to political and social.